phamous2day/blackjack/README.md

 # blackjack

 Our class spent nearly 3 days covering this assignment.
-I'm still not 100% finished but will keep polishing this game.

 As of May 16, 2016 my biggest breakthrough is finidng a better way to sort through the images of the cards rather than manually typing out all 52 values in an array.
 This was done using a "for-loop" and .push methods in an array like this: